AdithyanThevar/Terraform-devops-fullstack/README.md

-# Fullstack App
+# Employee Management System - Fullstack App
 This project is a fullstack web application consisting of a **React frontend**, a **Go backend**, and a **PostgreSQL database**, all containerized using Docker and orchestrated with Docker Compose.

-# Employee Management System
 It's an application to add and view employee Details.

 # Backend
     backend is written in go version 1.19